awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. On the database console **Configuration** tab
       1. Refresh and note the values of the **Info** field.
 It will ultimately return to **Available** when the failover is complete.
       1. Note the AZs for the _primary_ and _standby_ instances.
 They have swapped as the _standby_ has no taken over _primary_ responsibility, and the former _primary_ has been restarted.
+(After RDS failover it can take several minutes for the console to update as shown below.
+The failover has however completed)

          ![DBPostFailConfiguration](Images/DBPostFailConfiguration.png)

       1. From the AWS RDS console, click on the **Logs & events** tab and scroll down to **Recent events**.
 You should see entries like those below.
 In this case failover took less than a minute.

               Mon, 14 Oct 2019 19:53:37 GMT - Multi-AZ instance failover started.
               Mon, 14 Oct 2019 19:53:45 GMT - DB instance restarted
               Mon, 14 Oct 2019 19:54:21 GMT - Multi-AZ instance failover completed

 #### 3.4.2 EC2 server replacement